 What is ransomware and how does it work?

 Ransomware is a type of malware designed to incapacitate target systems, often by encrypting data, in such a way that allows criminals to demand a ransom from their victims.
 The most common ways in which malware infections occur are via remote desktop systems, email phishing and vulnerabilities in software products, according to research by security provider Coveware.

-Ransomware has been around for decades but has become much more prevalent in the past two years.
+Ransomware has been around for decades but has become much more prevalent in recent years.
 According to advisory PwC, this is due to the emergence of ransomware-as-a-service (RaaS), whereby cybercriminals create and distribute ransomware, then sell access to criminals who don’t have the skills to create it themselves.
 Ransomware has also been accelerated by the number of people working from home on their own devices during the pandemic, PwC says.

 The groups behind the ransomware attacks are also using more sophisticated techniques to extort their victims.
 In addition to encrypting data, they are increasingly threatening to publish it online (a technique known as 'double extortion') and launch distributed denial of service (DDoS) attacks.

 What are the main examples of ransomware attacks?

 Although only a quarter of ransomware attacks are reported, according to US cyber security agency CISA, a number of high-profile incidents have made the headlines, capturing the attention of the public and policymakers.